JasperSylvestre/Data-Science-Portfolio/medical-error-prediction/README.md

 ## About Me

-I am Jasper Sylvestre, a North Carolina State University (NCSU) alumni (graduated Winter 2023) with a B.S. in Statistics and a Minor in Mathematics, an aspiring data scientist, and current software developer working with training LLMs.
-I am passionate about machine learning, deep learning, and AI with regards to data science.
-I hope to enter graduate school with a focus on data science, applied statistics, and machine learning in the coming Fall semester.
-This repository showcases a project with analysis related to data science described below.
+I am Jasper Sylvestre, a North Carolina State University alumni who graduated in Winter 2023 with a B.S. in Statistics and a Minor in Mathematics, an aspiring data scientist, and current software developer working with training LLMs.
+I am passionate about data science and especially machine learning, deep learning, and AI.
+I wish to enter graduate school focusing on data science, applied statistics, and machine learning in the Fall, 2024 semester.
+This repository showcases different projects with analysis related to data science.

 ## Project: Medical Error Prediction

 This project aims to predict broad categories of medical errors using machine learning techniques, specifically employing Random Forest classification and Latent Semantic Analysis (LSA).
-It is a refinement of a project previously conducted at NCSU for ST 495 instructed by Srijan Sengupta during the Fall of 2023.
+It is a refinement of a project previously conducted at North Carolina State University for ST 495 instructed by Srijan Sengupta during the Fall of 2023.
 The original project was a collaborative effort with team members: myself, Laylani Callaway, Casey Devine, Tyler March, and Lucy Liu.

-The final result shows that the optimal random forest model has a classification error rate between 5.7% and 9.0% with 95% confidence, and the model using LSA data performed statistically significantly worse than the model not using LSA data.
+The final result shows that the Random Forest model has a classification error rate between 5.7 and 9.0% with 95% confidence, and the model using LSA data performed statistically significantly worse than the model not using LSA data.

 ## Data Confidentiality